Kristina01111000/Drws_site/README.md

 5/22
 For next week:
-https://growingholistically.com/wellness-check/ change the name of the tabulator to match https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit?gid=1517792507#gid=1517792507 switch the colors to be on one line only, make the yellow the darker yellow, make the words white, when done send it to stephen
+https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit?gid=1517792507#gid=1517792507 switch the colors to be on one line only, make the yellow the darker yellow, make the words white, when done send it to stephen
-He’s going to send me the australian podcast name -Andrew white - in email The video on https://growingholistically.com/the-four-element-scorecard/ – see if i can make it start at the explanation of the scorecard https://growingholistically.com/nutrition-and-you/ remove the foot poem form the start of the pdf https://growingholistically.com/nutrition-and-you/ he will send me a new sentence for the beginning paragraph, email him if he doesn’t https://growingholistically.com/yoga-and-you-continued/ get a pdf of the text and put it on the page, get the yoga parts of the pdf out of the file he sent, get rid of the text https://growingholistically.com/links-to-dr-ws-videos/
+He’s going to send me the australian podcast name -Andrew white - in email https://growingholistically.com/nutrition-and-you/ remove the foot poem form the start of the pdf https://growingholistically.com/yoga-and-you-continued/ get a pdf of the text and put it on the page, get the yoga parts of the pdf out of the file he sent, get rid of the text https://growingholistically.com/links-to-dr-ws-videos/
 Make a link for the self renewal system videos,